Always LEAVE NO TRACE.

 As far as campsites on the West Branch there are no official sites, but we had heard of a couple of unofficial sites (marked on my map) that we unintentionally paddled right by.
 My advice would be to not pass up a spot that looks like an ideal campsite and plan on not being able to harvest much firewood on-site (nor are you allowed to cut anything down).
 There are private campgrounds along the East/Main branches (marked on my map).

 When planning any trip on this river, remember that you are in a remote area so you should be properly prepared with the right gear.
 Weather and river conditions can change very rapidly so it’s never safe to make assumptions.
-I recommend using a dedicated GPS device, a substantial first aid kit and compass is a must, and plan on not being able to use your cell phone at all for communication.
+I recommend using a dedicated GPS device, (preferably a satellite communicator) a substantial first aid kit, and a compass.
+Plan for worst-case scenarios and not being able to use your cell phone at all for communication.